-Generate Capital: Ensuring your new construction business has the working capital it needs is critical to your success.
-Generating the capital can be difficult because your new business will have little to no credit history and many traditional lenders want to see a proven track record.
-If cash flow is a reoccurring problem for your new construction business, invoice factoring could be a viable solution to help your business get access to much need working capital.
-Factoring looks at the creditworthiness of your commercial clients and can be utilized even when your business has little to no credit and even poor credit.
+Ensuring your new construction business has the working capital it needs is critical to your success.
+Generating the capital can be difficult because your new business will have little to no credit history, and many traditional lenders want to see a proven track record.
+If cash flow is a reoccurring problem for your new construction business, invoice factoring could be a viable solution to help your business get access to much-needed working capital.
+Factoring looks at the creditworthiness of your commercial clients and can be utilized even when your business has little to no credit or even poor credit.

-4. Make your companies presence known at local universities, community colleges, and high schools.
+- Make your company’s presence known at local trade schools, universities, community colleges, and high schools.

 Develop an Effective Safety Plan:

 Employees are more likely to stick around if they do not feel in danger while on the job.
 First, identify all safety requirements required by law and inform your employees thoroughly.
 Another option that could benefit a new construction company is an on-site consultation firm to help adhere to industry standards.

 Be Prepared for Growth: